 Myeloma is a relatively rare blood disease.
-It generally occurs in adults older than 50 years (see Figure 3 below).
+Myeloma is seldom diagnosed in people younger than 40 years (see Figure 3).
 The median age at diagnosis is 69 years.
-Myeloma affects slightly more men than women, and the incidence is more than twice as high in Blacks as it is in whites.
+Myeloma affects more men than women, and the incidence is more than twice as high in Black individuals as it is in Whites.

 Figure 3.
-Age-Specific Incidence Rates for Myeloma, 2013-2017
+Age-Specific Incidence Rates for Myeloma, 2014-2018

 The horizontal axis shows the age at diagnosis, in 5-year increments, of people in the United States who develop myeloma.
 The vertical axis represents the number of new cases of myeloma per 100,000 people.
-Thus, the risk of myeloma is about 10 times greater in those 75 to 79 years old (about 43.0 cases/100,000 people) compared to those 45 to 49 years old (about 4.4 cases/100,000 people).
+Thus, the risk of myeloma is about 10 times greater in those 75 to 79 years old (43.3 cases/100,000 people) compared to those 45 to 49 years old (4.5 cases/100,000 people).